openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_course_certificates.rst

    Override`_.

 #.
 Add a signatory for each person associated with the course or organization
-   whose name and title you want to appear on the certificate, up to a maximum of four signatories.
+   whose name and title you want to appear on the certificate.
 You must specify at least one signatory.
+You can add as many signatories as needed.

 .. only:: Partners